Special Educational Needs & Disabilities

 The amount and type of support offered to a child is determined by a detailed analysis of a child’s needs, barriers to learning, stage of development, parental views, their own views and consultation with their class teacher.

 This support is reviewed regularly via the Individual Support Plan process with amendments being made to the programme of support.
 Targets are set and progress towards targets is reported back to parents at regular intervals.
 Interventions typically last around 6 weeks with the emphasis being on early identification and targeted effective support to minimise any long term need for additional support.
-The inclusion manager has responsibility for monitoring the impact of interventions and deciding, along with class teachers, what the next steps are.
+The SENCo has responsibility for monitoring the impact of interventions and deciding, along with class teachers, what the next steps are.

 15. How can I find information about the Local Authority’s Local Offer of services and provision for children and young people with special educational needs?